Have you ever wondered which foundation brush is best with the type of foundation you use?

 I like to use a foundation brush, typically just a flat brush, when I’m looking for flawless coverage.
 A brush allows you to control the product, blend it in nicely, and you don’t run the risk of “wiping away” too much product with your fingers.
 If you struggle with oily skin, it’s best to use a brush so you don’t mix the oils from your fingertips with the oils on your face.

-Bobbi Brown Foundation Brush 2 of 8
+Bobbi Brown Foundation Brush

 A foundation brush like this one (no matter what brand) is best for liquid or cream foundation.
 It will give you the most coverage and allow you to blend the foundation in seamlessly.